 In the fuser unit, toner is fused by applying heat and pressure on the transferred image on the transported paper.
 The paper is then transported to the exit tray after the completion of fusing.
-The fuser/exit unit is driven by the main motor to rotate the fuser roller and the exit roller.
+The fuser/exit unit is driven by the main motor (M3), and the heat roller and exit roller are rotated by the main motor (M3).

+When the automatic duplexing unit (ADU: optional) is installed, it is driven by the exit motor (M7).
 Other than the above rollers, the fuser/exit unit consists of the heater lamps, separation fingers, thermistors (THMS1/THMS2/THMS3), fuser thermostat (THMO1), paper transport guide and the exit sensor which detects the status of the paper transport, etc.